hylian-modding/ModLoader64/README.md

 * (WINDOWS) Windows 10 and a graphics card capable of OpenGL 3.3 support.
 * (LINUX) A reasonably sane distro and a graphics card capable of OpenGL 3.3 support.

+RUN THESE BEFORE DOING ANYTHING

 npm install -g yarn

 npm install -g typescript

 npm install -g gulp-cli

+Installing with NPM:

 npm link

+Installing with Yarn:

+yarn

+yarn link

+yarn global bin

+Add the path printed by the last command to your PATH

 ## Testing
 npm run start